peonso/oldguilcera/docs/SETUP_GUIDE.md

 2.7 - Web account creator

 Nicaw ACC will do the job, at Uniform Server folder there is a folder named *www*, delete all files inside and extract Nicaw_ACC.rar there.
-Open *config.inc.php*, search for '$cfg['SQL_Password'] = '';' and fill it with the password from the step above, also *guilcera* is the default user and database name, if you picked a different one change the respectives fields.
-Then search '$cfg['dirdata'] = '.../guilcera/data/';' and enter your entire data folder name (as *C:/otserv/guilcera/data/*).
+Open *config.inc.php*, search for *$cfg['SQL_Password'] = '';* and fill it with the password from the step above, also *guilcera* is the default user and database name, if you picked a different one change the respectives fields.
+Then search *$cfg['dirdata'] = '.../guilcera/data/';* and enter your entire data folder name (as *C:/otserv/guilcera/data/*).
 Save and close.

 2.8 - Running the server